open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

 Follow these commands in your command line:

 #### Clone Your GitHub Repository
-1. Open your command prompt/terminal
+1. Open your Git Bash/terminal and go to the directory of your choice
-2. Copy the HTTPS or SSH link from your repository on GitHub
+2. Copy the HTTPS or SSH link from your forked repository on the GitHub site
 3. Run `git clone *paste your HTTPS or SSH link here*`

-#### Sync Your Fork
-1. `git fetch upstream` - retrieve changes from the upstream repository
-2. `git checkout master` - switch to the master branch
-3. `git merge upstream/master` - merge upstream changes into your local branch
-4. `git push origin master` - push updates to your GitHub fork

 #### Configure Upstream Repository
 1. `cd <YourUserName>.github.io`